craftcms/docs/docs/4.x/mail.md

 #### Gmail

 Sends via an existing Google Gmail account.
-You must [enable IMAP access](https://support.google.com/mail/answer/7126229?hl=en&sjid=17115267742999947161-NA) in order to access a Gmail account over SMTP.
+You must [enable IMAP access](https://support.google.com/mail/answer/7126229) in order to access a Gmail account over SMTP.

 ::: danger
-This adapter requires your Google account password.
+This adapter requires credentials for your Google account.
 If it is your only option, consider using an account that would not pose a security risk to you or your clients, should the password be compromised.

+_As of May, 2022, Google has phased out most support for “[less-secure apps](https://support.google.com/accounts/answer/6010255),” in favor of [App Passwords](https://support.google.com/accounts/answer/185833)._
 :::

 #### SMTP